cloudedbats/cloudedbats_wurb_2020/README.md

 - Go to the WiFi administration page at http://10.3.141.1
 - Select "System" and press "Shutdown" to turn off the detector.

-If files ar stored on the SD card then they can be downloaded by using for example FileZilla.
+If files are stored on the SD card then they can be downloaded by using for example FileZilla.
 Connect with SFTP to http://10.3.141.1 with user "pi" and password "chiroptera".